Gaminguide1000/Rild-Mod/.github/ISSUE_TEMPLATE/-issue-.md

 ---

-1. Version of the Rild Mod:
+1. Version of the Rild Mod
+(Like 0.6.1)

 2. Whats the Bug: